 My Approach to Helping

 Therapy begins with a meaningful connection: You should feel heard, valued and appreciated by your therapist.
-I am a compassionate listener and my office is a judgment-free zone where you can explore the issues that are causing you stress, unhappiness or frustration.
+I listen carefully and ask questions that help you gain a deeper understanding of your feelings, thoughts and beliefs.
+My office is a judgment-free zone where you can explore the issues that are causing you stress, unhappiness or frustration.

 More Info About My Practice

 Ideally, therapy should be a process of ever-deepening conversations that promote insight, acceptance, and clarity.
 The process can help you have greater compassion for yourself and a better understanding of how to live in a more satisfying way.
 Learning the reasons that you may feel stuck, sad, anxious or depressed can be extremely liberating.